 -> Training Programmes For Supervisory Positions

-All participants, who their employers choose, receive advanced safety compliance training and foundational supervisory skills training.
+All participants their employers choose receive advanced safety compliance training and foundational supervisory skills training.
 Additionally, customized, one-on-one training programs enable them to perform to the best of their ability inside the organization.

 There are different types of courses designed for people in the landscaping industry.
-Each course is different from the other and is designed to cater to different professionals.
-For example, there is a different course for the landscape professional, a different course for the homeowner, and so on.
+Each course is different and designed to cater to other professionals.
+For example, there are different courses for landscape professionals, homeowners, etc.

 A Landscape architect also has various synonyms.
 Though these names appear to be synonyms, they do have different roles.
 Let’s look at the courses designed to make you a landscape professional.